-[You can listen to all the tracks in one go on this Youtube playlist]
+[You can listen to the music from all the Love Saves The Day posts on this Youtube playlist.]

 I read the rather excellent book Love Saves The Day: A History Of American Dance Music Culture 1970-1979 by Tim Lawrence last year.
 Scattered throughout it are representative playlists of the music particular DJs would have played at a specific club in a specific year.
 While I was reading it, I bored people with snippets of information about the DJs and clubs and Youtube videos of some of the musical gems.
 I thought I’d collect these together and expand the text a little in order to bore a wider audience.